 The romance genre is alive and well, my friends.
 More people buy romance novels than any other genre and regardless of digital or print.
 One of the most prolific romance writers, Nora Roberts, writes a new romance novel every 45 days.
 She’s not just a machine; she’s created an amazing fan base.
 But is that enough?

-It’s interesting how a prolific woman like Nora Roberts has written dozens of books that sold over 400 million copies… but a man (ahem, cough, Nicholas Sparks) who wrote half the number of books and sold only 105 million copies has movies deals out the wazoo.
+It’s interesting how a prolific woman like Nora Roberts has written dozens of books that sold over 400 million copies… but a man (ahem, cough, Nicholas Sparks) who wrote half the number of books and sold only 105 million copies has movie deals out the wazoo.
 But that’s another post.

 In this article, let’s look at how to write romance novels like Nora Roberts.